Following our series of public speaking topics, we continue to explore a persistent phobia many people face Stage fright.

 Smile and make eye contact with your audience

-Try to relax and smile.
+In many ways to overcome stage fright, relaxing and smiling are essential.
 Forcing yourself to smile, even if you don’t feel it, upsets your mood.
 Then make eye contact with someone.
 Finding a sweet spot for “long enough” to look at your listeners without being offensive or creepy is necessary.
 Give it a try to look at others for about 2 seconds to lessen awkwardness and nervousness.
 Don’t look at your notes to make more connections with your listeners.

 Own the space

 Moving around a space with a sense of destination and purpose as you speak demonstrates confidence and ease.
 Telling a good story or making a joke while walking around intentionally will make your body language more natural.